• Skip to main content

 Step 4- Taste and adjust

-There is a lot of flexibility when making this mascarpone.
+There is a lot of flexibility when making this mascarpone recipe.
 Add more or less lemon juice, maple syrup and salt depending on what you are looking for.

-Also, feel free to add 1-2 tablespoons of water if you want it runnier, keeping in mind that it will solidify slightly after being chilled in the fridge.
+Also, feel-free to add 1-2 tablespoons of water if you want it runnier, keeping in mind that it will solidify slightly after chilling in the fridge.

 Watch how to make it